-crude bitumen

-Refer to the Oil and Gas Conservation Act.
+crude bitumen Refer to the Oil and Gas Conservation Act.

-crude bitumen battery

-A crude bitumen battery is an oil battery with crude bitumen production that has a density of 920 kg/m3 or greater at 15 degrees Celsius.
+crude bitumen A crude bitumen battery is an oil battery with crude bitumen production that has a density of 920 kg/m3 or greater at 15 degrees Celsius. battery recoverable except raw gas, condensate, or crude bitumen.